augustss/verse-semantics/Book/docs/01_expressions.md

 -->

-## Postfix Operations: Building Complexity
+## Postfix Operations

-Verse builds complex expressions through postfix operations—operations that follow their operand and can be chained together.
+Postfix operations are operations that follow their operand and can be chained together.
 This creates a left-to-right reading order that feels natural and allows for intuitive composition.

 ### Member Access